jmjos/ratatoskr/README.md

 cd ~/ratatoskr
 ```

-In this demo system, we already installed all packages and got ratatoskr, so you are ready to go.
+In this demo system, we already installed all packages and ratatoskr, so you are ready to go.
 Let's first get the newest version:

 ```bash
 git pull